 The best time to go to Karijini is April through September, but early in the season might be best if you want to see the falls at their fullest.

-The local supermarket is a long drive and there are no bins or waste removal in Karijini.
-So bring in everything you need, and take it back out with you.
+There aren’t any bins or waste removal in Karijini, so bring in everything you need, and take it back out with you.

 FAQs